Zuehlke/security-onboarding/testing/tdd.md

 #Sample TDD solution (.NET)
 In the ```TddSample``` folder, you'll find a prepared solution which you can use to start learning or brushing-up your TDD skill.
 A list of features can be found in ```Features.txt``` file.
 Empty test is created for each feature, so you can start implementing one by one with TDD.
-You can also find a completed solution in the archive ```CompletedSample.zip```
+You can also find a completed solution in the archive ```CompletedSample.zip``` Features are related to opening bank accounts, making deposits and withdrawals and making transaction between two account.
+Another sample located in ```WebAPI2``` folder is using Web API 2 and Entity Framework 6 to show how to use dependency injection, testing one layer at a time, while mocking dependencies.